Anjarul04/netflix-gpt/README.md

 - updated the store for movies data
 - planing for mainContainer or SecondryContainer
 - fetch data for trailer videos
-- update the store with trailer videos data
+- update the store with trailer videos data-
 - Embaded the youtube videos and make it autoplay and mute
 - Tailwind class to make maincontainer look awesome
 - build secontry component